-G CD Requirements Related to EL Students
+C CD Requirements Related to EL Students

-All Massachusetts students, including EL students, are required to meet the CD standard in ELA, mathematics, and STE, in order to be eligible for a diploma in Massachusetts (see Part II).
+All Massachusetts students, including EL students, are required to meet the CD standard in ELA, mathematics, and STE, in order to be eligible for a diploma in Massachusetts (see Part II of this manual).

-Students eligible to take the English/Spanish edition of the grade 10 Mathematics test may meet the CD requirement in mathematics through this test but must also pass ELA and STE tests in English.
+Students eligible to take the Spanish/English edition of the grade 10 Mathematics test may meet the CD requirement in mathematics through this test but must also pass ELA and STE tests in English.